Nepal Trekking Sale On NowBook Now & Save

 Meals: B,L,D

-The walk to Pangboche is one of the most spectacular trekking days in Nepal.
-The trail meanders easily around the ridges and Everest can be clearly seen on the horizon ahead before we descend through splendid rhododendron forests for lunch.
-After lunch we cross the Dudh Kosi and begin the ascent to the top of a long ridge which flows from the summit of Kantega.
-Our trail takes us through pine and rhododendron forest, and, as this is a devout Buddhist region, the wildlife is unharmed and not too shy.
-As a result there is a possibility that we may see Himalayan Thar, Musked Deer or pheasants in the forest and around our campsite.
-As we approach the ridgeline we pass through a traditional gateway and around a chorten before cresting the ridge onto a wide grassy meadow at the monastery village of Thyangboche.
-The monastery was re-built with the assistance of Sir Edmund Hillary after it was destroyed by fire in 1989.
-The views of the Everest massif, as well as all the other major peaks of the area are astounding.
-After a rest and visit to the monastery we head downhill to our exclusive eco-comfort camp at Pangboche.
+The walk to Pangboche (3,930 m / 12,893 ft) is one of the most spectacular trekking days in Nepal.
+The trail meanders easily along the ridges with Everest (8,848 m / 29,032 ft) clearly visible on the horizon ahead before descending through beautiful rhododendron forests toward our lunch stop.
+After lunch we cross the Dudh Kosi River and begin the ascent up a long ridge that flows down from the summit of Khangtega (6,782 m / 22,251 ft).
+The trail passes through pine and rhododendron forest and, as this is a devout Buddhist region where wildlife is protected, animals are often less shy.
+There is a good chance of spotting Himalayan thar, musk deer or pheasants along the trail.
+As we approach the ridgeline we pass through a traditional gateway and chorten before cresting the ridge onto a wide grassy meadow at the monastery village of Tengboche (3,860 m / 12,664 ft).
+The monastery was rebuilt with the assistance of Sir Edmund Hillary after it was destroyed by fire in 1989.
+The views of the Everest massif and surrounding Himalayan peaks from here are truly spectacular.
+After visiting the monastery we continue along the trail to Pangboche, one of the oldest Sherpa villages in the Khumbu.
+Accommodation: Eco-Comfort Camp Pangboche

 Meals: B,L,D